msridhar/NullAway-wiki/Configuration.md

   - `-XepOpt:NullAway:CheckOptionalEmptiness=...`

 If set to `true`, NullAway will check for `.get()` accesses to potentially empty `Optional` values, analogously to how it handles dereferences to `@Nullable` values.
 Calling `.get()` on an `Optional` value that hasn't been previously tested with `Optional.isPresent(...)` (or otherwise tested for non-emptiness in a way NullAway understands) will result in an error.

+This works out of the box for `java.util.Optional`.
+Additionally, the following option can be used to tell NullAway of other `Optional` implementations (e.g. Guava's `com.google.common.base.Optional`).

+  - `-XepOpt:NullAway:CheckOptionalEmptinessCustomClasses=...`

-This mode is currently disabled by default, and it works only for `java.util.Optional`, but it is under active development.
+Optional handling (for both JDK and custom `Optional` classes) is currently disabled by default, but it is under active development.
 Feel free to try it out and let us know what might still be missing.
-Support for configurable `Optional` implementations is on the pipeline.

 ### Restricted Regexp Package Patterns